Eric Maryniak - Hi there!

 My job was analysing and programming technical and scientific applications.
 I was also known there as the "Internet expert".

-There is a Dutch saying, that goes: "in the land of the blind, the one-eyed is king" :-).
 Anyway, that's the reason why I was the webmaster and the Internet Liaison or ICP (Instellings Contact Persoon) for the RGD to SURF (formerly SURFnet).
 It was the access provider of the RGD.

 One of my first projects was providing Internet e-mail to everybody.
 This project was a big success and made the people very enthusiastic about Internet.
-Mail was implemented with Eudora under Windows 3.1 over a 10 Mbs TCP/IP Ethernet LAN with SMTP and POP3 services via a Sun Unix server, running Solaris.
+Mail was implemented with Eudora under Microsoft Windows 3.1 over a 10 Mbit/s TCP/IP Ethernet LAN with SMTP and POP3 services via a Sun Unix server, running Solaris.

 In a lot of cases I used Perl for various database conversions (including complicated legacy databases) and appreciate this tool very much; Larry: Power to the camels! :-)